AdaCore/spark2014/lrm/source/subprograms.rst

 .. centered:: **Name Resolution Rules**

 #.
 The ``name`` represented by a given ``global_item`` will resolve to denote
    a variable object or a state abstraction.
-In a context where the ``name`` could be interpreted either as a variable or as a state abstraction it shall resolve to denote a variable.

 .. centered:: **Legality Rules**